Klépierre: Inspiration Corridor

 Why the idea lands on the beach

-The mechanism is also instantly explainable.
+Extractable takeaway: If you want a print placement to behave like product, compress the mechanism into four verbs that anyone can repeat.
 Tear it out.
 Put it on.
 Set a safe radius.
 Get alerted.
 That simplicity is what turns a print placement into something people talk about, and something press can repeat without over-explaining.

 Business intent